Generative AI for XR and Identity-based Applications (CVPR 2026 Workshop)

 Abstract

 The convergence of Generative AI, Extended Reality (XR), and biometric technologies is reshaping the landscape of XR sensing and authentication systems.
-The workshop will feature speakers, paper presentations, and introduce a multimodal XR dataset to seed future research competitions.
+The workshop will feature speakers, paper presentations, and discuss an upcoming multimodal XR dataset to seed future research competitions.
 We invite contributions relevant to at least two of our three topic domains through novel architectures, experiments, and frameworks.
 By bringing together experts across computer vision, AI, and XR, GenXR-ID aims to chart a path toward secure XR systems powered by generative AI.

 Broader Impact